Fesmaster/QuestTest2/docs/ffi.md

 Linux is significantly less straightforward that Windows, and looks like it will require a custom library to do a bunch of parsing in C/C++ to interact with Xlib.

+Based on how Linux's input system works, we had to break apart keyboard and mouse events.
+Windows treats the mouse as part of the keyboard.

+Several limitations of the Linux implementation:

+- We cannot detect Mouse4 and Mouse5 buttons.